Difference between a typical & ambient computing system

 Let’s explore the physical and digital ambient systems in our surroundings.

 Roman aqueducts are a perfect example of how ancient civilizations used technology to create a system that could operate without constant human intervention.
 By channeling water from a source to a destination, the aqueducts allowed cities to be supplied with water for drinking, washing, and irrigation.
-They had clear objective, way to collect data naturally, and no subjective interpretation of the system or corresponding process was required.
+They had clear objective, way to collect data naturally, and no subjective interpretation of the system or corresponding process was required.1.2 Hunting Traps

 Hunting traps, like the deadfall trap, are another perfect example of ambient systems in action.
 They are designed to work without any human input and are triggered by an animal's natural behavior.
-By setting the trap and then leaving the area, the hunter allows the trap to function on its own, catching the prey and providing food without further effort.
+By setting the trap and then leaving the area, the hunter allows the trap to function on its own, catching the prey and providing food without further effort.2.
+Digital

 Nest, back in 2012, was considered to be most advanced thermostat because of its ambient nature.
 The system automatically detects the weather, and room conditions, number of people in a room, their preferences to determine the right temperature.